 3. Sustainability Pledges & Mandates

-As governments across the world scramble to respond to the worsening climate crisis, sustainability or green mandates should not come as a surprise.
+As governments worldwide scramble to respond to the worsening climate crisis, sustainability or green mandates should not be surprising.

 Some are already in place.
 For example, the California Energy Commission released a mandate in 2018 that requires all new residential buildings to be developed with solar panel technology.
 Copenhagen has pledged to become carbon neutral by 2025 – an ambitious feat, especially for a capital city.